Over 70% of foster children in the Edmonton Region and over 90% of foster children in the Central Region come from Indigenous cultures.

 Bent Arrow Traditional Healing Society

 Bent Arrow’s mission remains to “build on the strengths of Aboriginal children, youth, and their families to enable them to develop spiritually, emotionally, physically, and mentally so they can walk proudly in both the Aboriginal and non-Aboriginal communities.”
-Programs and Services range from youth employment programs and comprehensive family services to supported referrals and soup and bannock lunches.
+Programs and Services range from youth employment programs and comprehensive family services to supported referrals, and soup and bannock lunches.

 Canadian Native Friendship Centre (CNFC)

 The CNFC was originally organized to help Indigenous newcomers to the city with referral services and social and recreational programs.
-Today, the Centre continues to provide cultural, recreational and social programming.
-They serve approximately 10,000 people annually through various programs, services and functions.
+Today, the Centre continues to provide cultural, recreational, and social programming.
+They serve approximately 10,000 people annually through various programs, services, and functions.

-University of Alberta: Online Course
+Indigenous Canada, University of Alberta: Online Course

 Aboriginal People of Alberta: Yesterday, Today, & Tomorrow